 I ask for consideration for disadvantaged status as a student in dental school for two interrelated reasons that were determinative of my status growing up.
-First and foremost, my parents had a toxic relationship ending in a violent divorce that made my life most difficult for my entire childhood and adolescence and part of my young adulthood.
+Primarily, my parents had a toxic relationship ending in a violent divorce that made my life most difficult for my entire childhood and adolescence and part of my young adulthood.
 My father, always with good intentions, did try to do what he could to help me along in the world, but he was struck by cancer a few years ago, and it almost took his life.
 I had pondered how unfortunate it was that a life-threatening disease would strike my father when I needed him most.
 His cancer rendered him more of a burden than a support system.
 In 2013, we lost the home that we dearly loved as a result of the divorce and the mounting medical bills; our lives turned upside down; this made my pursuit of education difficult since the stress of just living took such a heavy toll, especially after I became a part-time caregiver for my father as he was weakened by cancer, both of our emotional states aggravated by intense worry over financial issues.

 The high demand for cancer treatments and our lack of financial resources made it difficult for me to secure adequate treatment for my father, which had a chance of success, especially given that I am the only member of my family fluent in English.
 Seeing him in these circumstances was tough, and I couldn’t stop looking for opportunities to help him.
 After many attempts, I found good doctors willing to help us with the chemotherapy and transplant he needed.
-I will forever be grateful that we also found the level of financial support that made my father´s treatment possible.
+I will forever be grateful that we also found the financial support that made my father´s treatment possible.
 He is now in remission from cancer, and I am thankful I can see him and spend time with him.
 I am proud of my choices and pleased with how my challenging experiences have fortified me to give my all to a demanding career, Dentistry.